xcafebabe/rawer/README.md

 ## Develop mode

-By default scripts will create a release but you can start a server and watch process in order to add more magic.
+By default Rawer will create a release, but you can also start Rawer in serve & watch mode in order to add more magic.

 #### Docker

-In `.env` file replace value from `build` to `start` in property `NODE_COMMAND`, then start your container `sudo docker-composer up`
+In `.env` search property `NODE_COMMAND` and replace value from `build` to `start`, then just turn on your container through docker-compose (`sudo docker-composer up`)

 #### Local

-Just start the project in server and watch mode using `npm start`
+Just start the project in serve & watch mode using `npm start`

-In both approaches you will get current version loaded in http://localhost:3000
+In both approaches you will get current version in http://localhost:3000

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://gitlab.com/xcafebabe/xcafebabe.gitlab.io/tags).
+For the versions available, see the [tags on this repository](https://github.com/xcafebabe/rawer/tags).

 ## Authors